Skip to content

 • stale anchors beyond the retained stream fail with OUT_OF_RANGE and reason SANDBOX_EVENT_SEQUENCE_EXPIRED

 On restart, the daemon loads all persisted state, reconciles with Docker container inspect results, and rebuilds operational sandbox records (see Daemon State Management for the full recovery contract).
-Deleted sandbox event streams remain queryable until runtime.event_retention_ttl expires, after which cleanup removes the retained history.
+STOPPED sandboxes that have exceeded runtime.cleanup_ttl are automatically deleted: Docker resources (containers, network) are removed and the sandbox record is purged from the database.
+Deleted sandbox event streams remain queryable until runtime.cleanup_ttl expires, after which cleanup removes the retained history.

 Create Path